How can we help you?

 Application: Table Desktop version

-A macro is a set of actions that automate repeated or time-consuming tasks in a document.
+Macros are small programs that help to automate lengthy or frequently repeated operations in a document.
 MyOffice Spreadsheet macros are written in Lua programming language.

-Saving macros is only available within the current spreadsheet.
-To use a macro in other spreadsheets, create them directly in these spreadsheets.
+Saving macros is only available within the current document.
+If you want to use similar macros in another document, create them directly in the other document.

 Create a macro